By law, a birth must be registered within 6 weeks (42 days). Registration has to be in person.

 Arranging your appointment

 To register, make an appointment with the register office of the district where the birth occurred.
-You can make an appointment with Thurrock Register Office, below.
+You can make an appointment with Thurrock Register Office by phone or email, below.

 Attending your appointment